 The surname Cafferty was first found in County Fermanagh (Irish: Fear Manach) in the southwestern part of Northern Ireland, Province of Ulster, where they held a family seat at Ballymacaffrey near Five mile Town in Fermanagh near the Tyrone border.

-Important Dates for the Cafferty family
+Early History of the Cafferty family

 This web page shows only a small excerpt of our Cafferty research.
 Another 51 words (4 lines of text) covering the years 198 and 1987 are included under the topic Early Cafferty History in all our PDF Extended History products and printed products wherever possible.